Trauma-informed Yin Yoga for Fatigue with Elena

 2. Morning class for calm focus and concentration

-This class is best practiced in the morning as it includes poses that help build concentration and some gentle chest and hip openers to fight the morning stiffness.
-Opening the joints has many benefits – in addition to improving range of motion and circulation, it can also create an energetic and emotional shift.
+This class is best practiced in the morning.
+It includes poses that help build concentration and some gentle chest and hip openers to fight the morning stiffness.
+Opening the joints has many benefits.
+In addition to improving range of motion and circulation, it can also create an energetic and emotional shift.

 Before you start, you may want to open the windows to let some fresh air in.
-You won’t need too many props for this class – just a few cushions for extra support and a blanket for the final relaxation pose.
+You won’t need too many props for this class.
+Just get a few cushions for extra support and a blanket for the final relaxation pose.

 3. Balancing class ‘going with the flow’

-In this class, in addition to the static Yin Yoga poses, we’ll be adding some soft movement to the spine to stimulate the flow of energy in the body, release toxins and restore the body’s natural capacity to heal itself.
-The class may seem a bit more active than the previous two, so if you need to slow down and rest between the poses, feel free to do so.
+In this class, in addition to the static Yin poses, we’ll be adding some soft movement to the spine.
+This will help to stimulate the flow of energy in the body, release toxins and restore the body’s natural capacity to heal itself.
+The class may seem a bit more active than the previous two.
+So if you need to slow down and rest between the poses, feel free to do so.

 At the end of the class, instead of a typical body scan, we’ll have a guided meditation to balance and ground you.